 I am settling into my new life in San Miguel de Allende, Mexico.
 I am loving it so far.
 I feel blessed to be able to call this beautiful town “home.”
 But while I will live in San Miguel, I will definitely be exploring other towns across Mexico and the world and I hope to share those adventures with you.

 It appears that the world is slowly reopening to international travel.
 Italy recently announced that it will allow vaccinated travelers to visit if they are tested prior to arrival and rapidly tested upon arrival with quarantines depending on their country of origin.
-This may sound onerous to some but it music to my solo traveling ears!
+This may sound onerous to some but it is music to my solo traveling ears!
 As social media lights up with news of reopening in Italy and other European countries, I have noticed many social media comments from women, especially black women, asking whether it is “safe” to travel solo generally or to specific countries.
 Now here I am sharing my five favorite things for safe solo travel.

 My Solo Travel